matrix-org/matrix-spec-proposals/proposals/3277-scheduled-messages.md

 keys from bystanders - but this may be an acceptable tradeoff to improve the chances of the message being decryptable in the distant future.
 Alternatively, MLS may solve this(??)

-Another improvement could be for the sender's clients to consciously wake themselves up at the deadline in order to re-share the megolm session to the current participants in the room (and/or be available to respond to keyshare reqs).

-MSC3061-style 'sharing room keys for past messages' will need to special-case history visibility rules for scheduled messages.
-Therefore we need to know which sessions are for scheduled messages, and include them when sharing keys with new users/devices... but stop once the scheduled message has been received.
-Therefore we add a `m.forward_until: timestamp` field to the `m.room_key` to-device message to indicate the session's lifetime.
-The timestamp should be that of the scheduled event; users who join the room after that timestamp should not be able to read the message.

-## Possible issues

 Users who send a scheduled message and are then kicked out of a room will have no way of being able to cancel their scheduled message.
 This could either be